-Beware of "too good to be true" offers for #1 page search engine results that often show up in your e-mail inbox.
+Beware of “too good to be true” offers for #1 page search engine results that often show up in your e-mail inbox.
 Most of these are scams and should be avoided.
 Search engine optimization is a process of research, experimentation and implementation.
-Honest SEO is a combination of work and just plain luck.
+Honest, effective SEO is a combination of experience, knowledge and just plain luck.

 To ensure effective search engine optimization, it all starts with a well planned and constructed website.
 Search engines look for good, relevant content, clean, efficient design and easy to navigate links.
 Other items of consideration are the age of your domain name, incoming links to your website, traffic and popularity.
 If you’ve had a website for years and it’s well established, you’re way ahead of the curve.
 If you’re starting a brand new website, with a new domain name, you will have to work a bit harder to become established.
 Contact us to help you develop a strategy for successful search engine marketing.